zephyrproject-rtos/zephyr/boards/arm/stm32g071b_disco/doc/index.rst

 - RDCC1              : PB12 (Enable Door Sense on CC1)

-For mode details please refer to `STM32G0 Discovery board User Manual`_.
+For more details please refer to `STM32G0 Discovery board User Manual`_.

 Programming and Debugging
 *************************